LotfyMabrouk/Ds-Project/README.md

 * Minify and format XML files.
 * Compressing The xml file to nearlry 56% of its original size in a .huf format.
 * Decompress . huf files.
-* social network Visualization using Graphviz.
+* Social network Visualization using Graphviz.
 ***
 ## Requirements
 * The program is only windows compatible.